rcarbone/osh/README.md

 # osh
-osh - a shell for Oracle
+osh - a Linux shell for Oracle

 # About
 osh is a hack of the Unix shell tcsh mainly implemented to include Oracle client functionalities into a shell in order to have support for:

   * Multiple Oracle connections
-  * Command line TAB-completion for commands, tables and columns.
+  * Command line TAB-completion for commands, tables and columns
   * History
   * Variables
   * I/O redirections and pipeline